 Bowmott sees her curatorial practice as an extension of her artistic practice, taking on notions of hosting and care (curare) as vital to a sustainable and ethical arts practice.
 Her curatorial focus is on live art and events.
 Between 2014-2018 she was co-director of Groundwork a performance and research project for and about Milton Keynes.

-As a Producer, Bowmott supports Laura Sweeney.
-They work with live artists to develop startegies for creating new work with artist development at it's core.
+As a Producer, Bowmott works alongside Laura Sweeney.
+They work with live artists to develop strategies for creating new work with sustainability and artist development at it's core.
 They are currently working with: Brian Lobel, Dan Watson, La JohnJoseph, Malik Nashad Sharpe (Marikiscrycrycry), Nando Messias and Rachael Young.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-In 2018 she completed practice-based PhD research exploring more-than-human collaborators in artistic practice.
+In 2018 she completed practice-based PhD research exploring more-than-human collaboration.

-Ashleigh is based on a houseboat in London with her partner, son and daughter-in-gestation.
+Ashleigh is based on a houseboat in London with her partner, son and daughter.

-Ashleigh will be on maternity leave from January 2020 and will take some time to respond if you get in touch.
+From January 2020 Ashleigh is on maternity leave and may take some time to respond if you get in touch.